 Green tea protects the body from urinary tract diseases and strengthens kidney health and capacity.

-The antimicrobial impacts of green tea on Escherichia coli, a type of bacteria, help keep your alimentary canal nice and clean.
+The antimicrobial impacts of green tea on Escherichia coli, a type of bacteria, help keep your gastrointestinal tract nice and clean.
 Green tea contains high measures of EGC, which kills the bacteria in the urinary tract.

 Improves heart health

 Researchers think green tea deals with the covering of veins, helping keep them remain loose and better ready to survive changes in blood pressure.
 It might also protect against the formation of clots, which are the main reasons behind heart attacks.

 Green tea can also help with wrinkles and the signs of maturing.
 This is a result of their antioxidants and calming exercises.